ghchinoy/gcloud-iterm2-statusbarcomponent/README.md

 Install this by:

 * Placing the script in `$HOME/Library/ApplicationSupport/iTerm2/Scripts/AutoLaunch` directory.

-   Note, you may have to create `AutoLaunch` in `$HOME/Library/ApplicationSupport/iTerm2/Scripts`.
+   You may have to create the `AutoLaunch` dir in `$HOME/Library/ApplicationSupport/iTerm2/Scripts`.
 You may also have to enable the [Python API within iTerm2](https://iterm2.com/python-api-auth.html).

 * Restarting iTerm2.